 A website is the core entity of portals application.
-A portal application selects a single Website record, and this determines what portal entities – web pages, web files, web roles, content snippets, etc. – are applicable to this application.
+A portal application selects a single Website record, and this determines what portal entities such as web pages, web files, web roles, and content snippets are applicable to this application.

 With a website providing an application scope, multiple distinct portal applications can be connected to a single organization.

 Determination of which website record a given portal application is bound to is usually by the website's name, specified in the configuration of the portal deployment.
-However, it is also possible to control this by URL path prefix (see the descriptions of Parent Website and Partial URL under website attributes), or by domain, using website bindings.
+However, it is also possible to control this by domain name or website bindings.

 Websites are created when you create a new portal.
 However, advanced website management can be performed from the Portal Management app.